Ultimaker/CuraEngine/docs/generating_paths.md

 Collision avoidance is performed by offsetting everything that the nozzle might hit with a certain safe distance, and then seeing if the travel move intersects this offset.
 If it does, the intersection points are determined and the decision must be made as to which direction to go in order to avoid this object.
 The decision of which direction to go is heuristically determined based on the amount of vertices along the perimeter of the shape that needs to be avoided.
 The side with the fewest vertices is assumed to be the shortest detour, so the travel move is adjusted to follow the perimeter of the offset along that side.
 If any vertices can be skipped without hitting another perimeter, these vertices are left out.
 The result looks like the image below.

 ![Avoiding Collisions](assets/travel_avoidance.svg)

+This same technique for collision avoidance is employed when travelling within a single piece.
+An inset of this piece is then performed and the perimeter of that is avoided.
+If the travel move can be made within one piece, a retraction may not be necessary.